jlin106/lentals/README.md

 ## Sprint 2
 **Features:**
-- Chat/Messages - decided against Facebook messenger
+- Chat/Messages - decided against Facebook messenger (would need additional permissions and such)
 - Updated Main Listings Screen with basic search
     - Query Firestore Firebase database entries, save history locally
 - Item Profile Screen - use unique document ID to get data from the Firebase database on the specific item and populate the screen